nicknielsen/tech-writing/README.md

-# tech-writing
-This repository is for all my technical writing portfolio items.

 # Here is a H1 heading in Markdown.
 ## Here is a H2 heading in Markdown.
 ### Here is a H3 heading in Markdown.